Skip to Main Content

 Some topical subject headings

 Most of the bibliographical descriptions and subject headings in the catalogue are created in the English language.
 Some bilingual items (English and French) MAY also have subject headings in the French language.
 Since we import catalogue records from many sources, there may be a few records for items including videos in French that have only subject headings and description in French.
+Expect to see increased use of French language subject headings and descriptions of books/e-books that are issued in French only now that we have joined the Omni collaborative finding tool.

-For best, most comprehensive results, use the English language terms when searching subject headings.
+At this time, for best, most comprehensive results, use the English language terms when searching subject headings.

-When performing keyword searches, use whichever language seems most appropriate since titles and contents notes are often in French and uniform titles may be used for items that have been translated.
+When performing general keyword searches, use whichever language seems most appropriate since titles and contents notes are often in French and uniform titles may be used for items that have been translated.
 You can perform keyword searches for phrases when placed inside quotation marks, as in "traduction de l'anglais" or "traduction par"

 Getting More from E-books